SIX STOPS IN THE MAZE OF HAPPINESS

 But what is happiness now, in the 21st century?
 If the huge range of books and studies on it is anything to go by, happiness is back in fashion and being zealously studied by psychologists, sociologists, economists, anthropologists, biologists and many other specialists in different fields.

-Maybe the Pygmies the Belgian colonial anthropologist from a century ago didn’t know what happiness was, but they were really happy; yet today we apparently have much that should bring us happiness but it never arrives quite as strongly as we expect.
+Maybe the Pygmies from a century ago didn’t know what happiness was but they were really happy; yet today we apparently have much that should bring us happiness but it never arrives quite as strongly as we expect.
 The mystery of happiness can only be solved by talking to a lot of people, people from different countries and with different outlooks.
 Once you do this exercise you realise that happiness is built not just through things, but in other, more subtle, less tangible dimensions.
 And then you come up against the issues that relate happiness with building a Good Life.
-Here are the elements of happiness that will encourage it to bless you with its presence.
+Here are the elements of the maze of happiness that will encourage it to bless you with its presence.

 LOVE, TENDERNESS AND AFFECTION

 “Happiness is feeling useful to others.”